 Preparation levels are required for placement in English, ESL, mathematics, and reading courses.
 These placement levels are based on a combination of test scores and other academic experience.
 Because RCCD uses multiple measure placement criteria, placement levels are enforced as prerequisites to courses.
-Students who have a documented disability requiring a unique accommodation can take the test in the Office of Disabled Students Programs and Services.
+Students who have a documented disability requiring a unique accommodation can take the test in the Disability Resource Center.
 To request this service, call: Riverside, (951) 222-8060.